6 Simple Ways To Calm Your Highly Sensitive Nervous System

 This can be like a car stuck in high gear, leaving you in a state of hypervigilance, anxiety, and overwhelm.

-Any stimuli the nervous system processes can become overwhelming.
+Any sensory stimuli the nervous system processes can become overwhelming.

 Stimuli can be both internal or external, like: